Facebook icon What is Mobile-First Design (A Complete Guide)?

 2. Performance on Lower-End Devices

 Mobile-first design often means considering how your website performs on a wide range of devices, including lower-end smartphones with less processing power and limited internet bandwidth.
+Looking at how small language models are engineered to run effectively on constrained hardware can provide a fresh analogy for creating leaner, faster pages.
 A website that works seamlessly on a high-end device may still be sluggish on older models or in areas with poor network coverage.

 3. Device Testing